outpaddling/libxtend/README.md

 [desktop-installer](http://www.acadix.biz/desktop-installer.php).
 If
 you're new to Unix, you can also reap the benefits of FreeBSD by running [GhostBSD](https://ghostbsd.org/), a FreeBSD distribution augmented with a graphical installer and management tools.
+GhostBSD does not offer as many options as desktop-installer, but it may be more comfortable for Unix novices.

 To install libxtend on FreeBSD: